ttelcl/lcl-bike-app/instructions.md

-  - For the loader and backend app projects (`CitybikeUtility` and `CitybikeApp`), the content should be like this, with `<<<your-connection-string-for-bicycle01>>>` replaced by your bicycle01's connection string. and minus the comment.
+  - For the loader and backend app projects (`CitybikeUtility` and `CitybikeApp`), the content should be like this, with `<<<your-connection-string-for-bicycle01>>>` replaced by your bicycle01's connection string.

     ```json
-    // User secrets for the CitybikeUtility and CitybikeApp projects
     {
+      "_comments": [
+        "User secrets for the CitybikeUtility and CitybikeApp projects"
+      ],
       "ConnectionStrings": {
         "default": "<<<your-connection-string-for-bicycle01>>>"
       }